Statewide Prioritization & Strategic Transportation Investments (STI) Law

 For more information on projects submitted by the FBRMPO see:

 - 2. The MPO assigns local input points which increase the final project score for projects in two of the three funding tiers.
 In the current prioritization cycle, the French Broad River MPO is allotted 1800 local input points for the Regional Impact category and 1800 local input points for the Division Needs category.

-For more information on the FBRMPO prioritization methodology to assign local input points see:
+For more information on the FBRMPO prioritization methodology to assign local input points for SPOT 4.0 see: